Program Coordinator, Professor, and Graduate Program Advisor, Computer Engineering Program

 Phone: (657) 278-8171

 Dr. Kenneth John Faller II received his Ph.D. in Electrical Engineering from Florida International University (FIU) in 2009.
 From 2009 to 2011, Dr. Faller was a NASA postdoctoral research fellow.
 His research interests are in the areas of Digital Signal Processing (DSP) and embedded systems.
 He has published several peer-reviewed papers as part of his research.
 At CSUF, Dr. Faller has taught several engineering courses ranging from the freshman level to the graduate level.
 His teaching interests are in the areas of computer architecture, embedded systems, mixed-signal design, hardware security, and DSP.
 The courses he has taught since joining CSUF include microcontrollers, embedded processor interfacing, current topics: wearable computers, hardware security, computer organization and design, advanced computer architecture, and real-time audio processing.
-Dr. Faller is also the co-advisor of the IEEE Computer Society (CS) chapter at CSUF.
+He is the co-director of the Center for Collaborative Research and Prototype Development (CCRPD) and the co-advisor of the IEEE Computer Society (CS) chapter at CSUF .

 Assistant Professor, Computer Engineering Program